TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-with-saml-request-75005.md

 # Enterprise Application - Config issue preventing user sign-in

-User was not able to Sign-in as we were not able to process authentication/SAML request.
+The authentication/SAML request that you are sending is malformed.
 The SAML request was invalid or it was missing properties.

 In order to enable user sign-in for this application, please follow the steps below: